Why Are Gas Prices Up? These Frenemies Get Some Of The Blame

 Saudi Arabia and Russia putting political differences aside for the goal of financial gain is one thing.
 Making it work in the global oil market is another.
 Joint efforts to control oil prices have floundered in recent decades.
 Analysts say that OPEC's ability to coordinate and manipulate prices has been overwhelmed by cheating among members and by the bounty of shale oil produced in the United States.

 Russia is not an OPEC member.
-But in December 2016, it made a deal with other producers, notably OPEC members led by Saudi Arabia, to attack the global oil glut by cutting production by about 1.8 million barrels per day.
-The price of oil dipped to $27 per barrel in February, 2016.
+But in December 2016, it made a deal with other producers, notably OPEC members led by Saudi Arabia, to attack the global oil glut by cutting production about 1.8 million barrels per day.
+The price of oil dipped to $27 per barrel in February 2016.
 It has bounced back to more than $68 a barrel.

 "Typically in OPEC agreements first month is good, first couple of months are good with some cheating, and then the thing dissipates over time," Jaffe said.